-The suggestion that royal jelly might have anti-ageing or rejuvenating properties led to a number of questionable medicinal and cosmetic claims.
+The suggestion that royal jelly might have rejuvenating or anti-ageing properties led to a number of questionable medicinal and cosmetic claims.
 European literature of the time suggested that it prevented wrinkles, rejuvenated skin, cured acne and helped male pattern baldness (deNavarre, 1962, p.
 163).
-Claims that it contained estrogens, was radioactive, or that it might be a good source of vitamin E, fuelled speculation that it had miraculous rejuvenating powers with the inability of chemists to determine which ingredients transformed worker bees into queens only adding to its mystique.
+Claims that it contained estrogens, was radioactive, or that it might be a good source of vitamin E, fuelled speculation that it had miraculous rejuvenating powers.
+When chemists analysed its ingredients cosmetic companies used this information to add to its mystique.

 THE QUEEN BEE